-After prising myself out of bed on a Sunday morning, I made the journey into central London for my class.
+After prising myself out of my hotel bed on a Sunday morning, I made the journey into central London for my class.
 Despite being fairly confident, I still get nervous meeting a room full of strange faces but my apprehension was fleeting.
 The small group was gathered around a coffee table at the Soho Actors Centre.
 It was chatty, casual and I was able to lay my hands on the rare find of coffee for only £1.
 It was going to be a good day.

 The group was the kind of eclectic I usually only meet when I’m on the road.
 Occupations broad, interests diverse and personalities hitting a good range on the spectrum.
 And all with a shared collective interest.
 To make our cameras do wonderful things.

 We need to talk about Carole (in a nice way)